 Weeks 4 & 5: the hard yakka…

 These are the weeks representing the hard work.
-Go over and over the play, always, where possible, working sequentially. continually encourage the line-learning and the mastering of cues.
+Go over and over the play, always, where possible, working sequentially.
+Continually encourage the line-learning and the mastering of cues.
 Make sure that the musical director has plenty of access to those needed for the musical numbers.
-(Week-end rehearsal if possible.)
+(Weekend rehearsals if possible.)

 Choreographer should be working on routines at this time.

 Week 6 & 7: polish & finesse Act One